gobbyo/kinetic-display/docs/assembly/backplateassembly.md

 ## Prerequisites

-- Completed the [actuator assembly](actuatorassembly.md) guide for all 30 actuators
+- Completed all the guides previous to this assembly guide, which include the digit PCBs, conductor and digit 1 PCB, power management PCB, and mounting the buck modules.
 - `digit-back-plate.stl`
 - `digit2-back-plate.stl`
 - `digit1-back-plate.stl`

 ## Digit Backplate Assembly

 The picture below shows the digit 0 and 3 backplates in an upright position.
 Note the segment characters, **A** through **G**, engraved onto the backplate.
 The round port holes allow the motor's rack gear to protrude into the face of the display.
-The rectangular holes allow the motor's white and black wires to plug into the `CW` and `CCW` pins on the PCB.
+The rectangular holes allow the motor's white and black wires to plug into their respective `CW` and `CCW` pins on the PCB.

 **digit-back-plate.stl**